kinneygroup/itsi-aws-ec2/itsi/README.md

 # AWS EC2 Performance Monitoring ITSI Content Pack

 ## Summary
-The AWS EC2 Performance Monitoring ITSI Content Pack by Kinney Group is a comprehensive solution for monitoring and analyzing the performance of Amazon Web Services EC2 instances.
+The AWS EC2 Performance Monitoring ITSI Content Pack by Presidio Splunk Solutions is a comprehensive solution for monitoring and analyzing the performance of Amazon Web Services EC2 instances.
 It provides a suite of services and KPIs to track CPU, disk, and network utilization, ensuring that EC2 instances are running efficiently and effectively.
 This content pack is a valuable asset for system administrators and DevOps teams to proactively manage and optimize their cloud infrastructure.

 - **In-depth Instance Monitoring**: Gain visibility into the performance of EC2 instances with detailed metrics on CPU, disk, and network usage.
 - **Proactive Issue Detection**: Quickly identify and troubleshoot performance bottlenecks or system health issues to minimize downtime.